 Richard Vague: We need a more business friendly city government.
 The tax structure in the city is not conducive to attracting businesses.
-That's a fundamental foundational issue.
-We also have a situation where City Council is more likely to pass legislation that makes it harder for businesses to do things in Philadelphia.
+That is a fundamental and foundational issue.
+We also have a situation where City Council is more likely to pass legislation that makes it harder for businesses to do things in Philadelphia rather than easier.
 It's fundamental.